Primordial Black Hole formation from overlapping cosmological fluctuations: Basic set-up

 Under this approach, we solve numerically Misner-Sharp equations following \cite{escriva_solo,Escriva:2020tak} (see the references for details and the appendix \ref{sec:details_setup}).
 The initial conditions are implemented following the gradient expansion approach \cite{1996CQGra..13..705N,1996PThPh..95..295T} when the cosmological fluctuations lie at much larger scales than the cosmological horizon.
 Then, the spacetime metric at super-horizon scales is defined as\footnote{Notice that we can also define the curvature fluctuations in terms of $\zeta$, the relation between $\zeta$ and $K$ is given by a change of coordinates \cite{refrencia-extra-jaume}.}

 The initial conditions to solve numerically Misner-Sharp equations are given following \cite{Polnarev:2006aa,2012JCAP...09..027P,refrencia-extra-jaume} at the first order in gradient expansion, considering that the curvature fluctuations are initially frozen at super-horizon scales (see the appendix \ref{sec:details_setup} for details).
 A well known useful strength estimator to characterise the formation of a PBH is the compaction function $\mathcal{C}$, introduced in \cite{Shibata:1999zs}.
-It is defined as\footnote{In other references is commonly defined Eq.\eqref{eq:compact_function} without the factor $2$.} twice the mass excess inside a given areal radius $R$,
+It is defined as\footnote{In other references is commonly defined Eq.\eqref{eq:compact_function} without the factor $2$.} twice the mass excess inside a given areal radius $R$ in the comoving gauge (see \cite{Harada:2023ffo} for its gauge dependence),

 where $M_\MS \equiv 4\pi\int_0^R\rho\tilde{R}^2\dd{\tilde{R}}$ is the Misner--Sharp mass (which takes into account the kinetic and potential energy) and $M_b$ is the mass expected in the FLRW background, defined as $M_b=4 \pi \rho_{b}R^{3}/3$. $\rho$ is the energy density of the fluid, while $\rho_b$ is that of the FLRW background, which evolves as $\rho_b = \rho_{b,0}(t/t_{0})^{-2}$.
 As already noticed from time ago by Shibata $\&$ Sasaki \cite{Shibata:1999zs} and explored further in \cite{refrencia-extra-jaume,Musco:2018rwt,universal1,Escriva:2020tak,2021PhRvD.103f3538M,Harada:2023ffo}, the compaction function's peak is a useful estimator to characterise fluctuations that will lead to black hole formation.
 The criteria we follow is that if the initial compaction function contains a peak $\mathcal{C}(r_m)$ (being $r_m$ the location of that peak) bigger than a given threshold, then the gravity pull will be stronger than the pressure gradients, and lead to collapsing and forming a black hole.
 On the opposite side, the fluctuations will be dispersed on the FLRW background.
 Hereafter the critical values and profiles of the compaction function will be indicated by the subscript $c$, so that the compaction function with the amplitude of the threshold value is expressed as $\mathcal C_c(r)$.